ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 2. If **Private Network** was selected for **HCX Network Connection**, a port group that is named **SDDC-DPortGroup-HCX-Private** is created on the private Distributed Virtual Switch (DVS).
 3. An HCX activation key is ordered from VMware.
-4. For vCenter Server with NSX-T instances, the firewall rules and network address translation (NAT) rules are configured to allow inbound and outbound HTTPS traffic to and from the HCX Manager.
+4. For {{site.data.keyword.vcf-auto-short}} with NSX-T instances, the firewall rules and network address translation (NAT) rules are configured to allow inbound and outbound HTTPS traffic to and from the HCX Manager.
-5. For vCenter Server with NSX-V instances, a pair of NSX Edge Services Gateways (ESGs) for the HCX management traffic is deployed and configured:
+5. For {{site.data.keyword.vcf-auto-short}} with NSX-V instances, a pair of NSX Edge Services Gateways (ESGs) for the HCX management traffic is deployed and configured:
    * Public and private uplink interfaces are configured by using the ordered subnets.
    * The ESGs are configured as a pair of extra large edge appliances with High Availability (HA) enabled.
    * The firewall rules and network address translation (NAT) rules are configured to allow inbound and outbound HTTPS traffic to and from the HCX Manager.